hargunphysics/hargunphysics/README.md

 ## Hi there 👋

 I am an ambitious 16 year old high schooler studying 12th grade in a cbse affiliated school.
 Still a beginner but constantly expanding my skills in coding, development, physics and more.
+Aspiring to be an astrophysicist one day.

 <!--
 **hargunphysics/hargunphysics** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.